juliaesece/additional-materials/README.md

 ## 2. Installation
 ### Python
 This project was developed using Python (v.
 3.12.3) and Anaconda.
-While you do not need to use Anaconda to run it, it is highly recommended, both due to the environments and to files format (not all have a `main` function).
-Due to conflicting packages, three different environments where necessary: `LDA`, `tokenization`, and `socialsent`.
+While you do not need to use Anaconda to run it, it is highly recommended, both due to the environments and to the scripts format (many do not have a `main` function).
+Due to conflicting packages, three different environments are necessary: `LDA`, `tokenization`, and `socialsent`.
 To recreate the environments, you can run

 ```